J. Edgar Hoover: Pets

 Hoover received his first dog from his parents when he was a child, after which he was never without one.
 He owned many throughout his lifetime and became an aficionado especially knowledgeable in breeding of pedigrees, particularly Cairn Terriers and Beagles.
-He gave many dogs to notable people, such as Presidents Herbert Hoover (no relation) and Lyndon B. Johnson, and buried seven canine pets, including a Cairn Terrier named Spee De Bozo, at Aspen Hill Memorial Park, in Silver Spring, Maryland.
+He gave many dogs to notable people, such as Presidents Herbert Hoover (not closely related) and Lyndon B. Johnson, and buried seven canine pets, including a Cairn Terrier named Spee De Bozo, at Aspen Hill Memorial Park, in Silver Spring, Maryland.

 Sexuality

-From the 1940s, rumors circulated that Hoover, who was still living with his mother in his early 40s, was homosexual.
-The historians John Stuart Cox and Athan G. Theoharis speculated that Clyde Tolson, who became an assistant director to Hoover in his mid 40s and became his primary heir, was a lover to Hoover until his death.
-Hoover reportedly hunted down and threatened anyone who made insinuations about his sexuality.
-Truman Capote, who enjoyed repeating salacious rumors about Hoover, once remarked that he was more interested in making Hoover angry than determining whether the rumors were true.
-On May 2, 1969, Screw published the first reference in print to J. Edgar Hoover's sexuality, titled "Is J. Edgar Hoover a Fag?"
+In the 1940s, rumors began circulating that Hoover was homosexual.
+Hoover reportedly hunted down and threatened anyone who insinuated that he was homosexual.
+On May 2, 1969, Screw published the first reference in print to Hoover's sexuality, titled "Is J. Edgar Hoover a Fag?"

-Some associates and scholars dismiss rumors about Hoover's sexuality, and rumors about his relationship with Tolson in particular, as unlikely, while others have described them as probable or even "confirmed".
-Still other scholars have reported the rumors without expressing an opinion.

-Cox and Theoharis concluded that "the strange likelihood is that Hoover never knew sexual desire at all."
-Anthony Summers, who wrote Official and Confidential: The Secret Life of J. Edgar Hoover (1993), stated that there was no ambiguity about the FBI director's sexual proclivities and described him as "bisexual with failed heterosexuality."

-Hoover and Tolson

-Hoover described Tolson as his alter ego: the men worked closely together during the day and, both single, frequently took meals, went to night clubs, and vacationed together.
+Hoover described Clyde Tolson as his alter ego.
+Both single, the two men worked closely; also, they often went to night clubs together, dined together, and vacationed together.
 This closeness between the two men is often cited as evidence that they were lovers.
 Some FBI employees who knew them, such as Mark Felt, say the relationship was "brotherly"; however, former FBI executive assistant director Mike Mason suggested that some of Hoover's colleagues denied that he had a sexual relationship with Tolson in an effort to protect Hoover's image.

-The novelist William Styron told Summers that he once saw Hoover and Tolson in a California beach house, where the director was painting his friend's toenails.
-Harry Hay, founder of the Mattachine Society, one of the first gay rights organizations, said Hoover and Tolson sat in boxes owned by and used exclusively by gay men at the Del Mar racetrack in California.

 Hoover bequeathed his estate to Tolson, who moved into Hoover's house after Hoover died.
 Tolson accepted the American flag that draped Hoover's casket.
 Tolson is buried a few yards away from Hoover in the Congressional Cemetery.